 - the 4868 with payment option and

 - the Direct Debit Consent option.

-- For credit card payment, click the link Pay balance due with credit card at the top of the 4868 screen.
+- Click the link Pay balance due with credit card at the top of the 4868 screen.

-- For check payment, generate a voucher by selecting the option Produce 1040-V for extension on the EXT screen.
+- Or generate a voucher by selecting the option Produce 1040-V for extension on the EXT screen.
 The voucher shows the amount paid that is displayed on the 4868 unless you enter a different amount in the associated override field.

 - Exit the return.
 Open the EF Selector Screen (EF > Select Returns for EF).
-Confirm that the 4868 alone is listed for the return in the EF Documents column of the EF Return Selector screen.
+Confirm that the 4868 alone (unless a state extension is also being e-filed) is listed for the return in the EF Documents column of the EF Return Selector screen.
 If so, proceed through the usual steps to select and transmit.